 About the ACCESS model

-The Australian Community Climate and Earth-System Simulator (ACCESS) weather models have been developed and tested by research staff from the Bureau's Research & Development Branch and are based on the UK Meteorological Office's Unified Model.
+The Australian Community Climate and Earth-System Simulator (ACCESS) weather models have been developed and tested by staff from the Bureau's Research and Research to Operations Branches and are based on the UK Meteorological Office's Unified Model.
+ACCESS output is available in map form or as gridded data products.
 ACCESS output is available in map form or as gridded data products.

 Domain Global